dmelo/g2m2-pages/blog/17/sql-query-to-get-descendants-and-ancestors-from-a-tree-with-ctes.md

 Tags: sql,mariadb,cte,tree,docker
 */

+# SQL Query To Get Descendants And Ancestors From A Tree, With CTE

 CTEs are comming to MariaDB and most likely will arrive on MySQL soon as well.
 Its is alreay implemented on MariaDB 10.2, development code.
 The easiest way to get MariaDB 10.2 running, if you have Docker is using: